nrpl/nrpl.github.io/effective-java.md

   * provide mutator methods (setter) for mutable attributes

 ### Item 15: Minimize mutability
+* you should always make small value classes immutable
 * classes should be immutable unless there is a very good reason to make them mutable
   * do not provide mutators/setters unless needed
   * make every field final and private unless there is a compelling reason to make it not final/private